noahweasley/SMD-Desktop/README.md

 - Run `npm run build` to build for all supported platforms

+### Installing the tools

+There are a few VS Code extensions used in the development of S.M.D namely:

+- Prettier formatter (esbenp.prettier-vscode)

+- Community Material Theme Darker High Contrast (I love this theme :grin:)

+You need to install Prettier code formatter or install prettier as a Node JS dependency.
+I use the VS Code Extension, it's much more easier for me.
+Prettier is the default code formatter.

 ## Contributing

 There are many ways in which you can participate in this project, for example: